Skip Navigation

 The amount of a particular property’s tax bill is determined by two things: the property’s taxable assessment and the tax rates of the taxing jurisdictions in which the property is located.
 The tax rate is determined by the amount of the tax levy to be raised from all, or part, of an assessing unit, and the unit’s taxable assessed value.
 The assessment is determined by the assessor and is based on the value of the property less any applicable property tax exemptions.

-• What Is an Assessment?
+• What is an Assessment?

 A Property’s assessment is a percentage of its market value.
 Market value is how much a property would sell for under normal conditions.
 Assessments are determined by the assessor, an appointed local official who independently estimates the value or real property in an assessing unit.
 Assessing units follow municipal boundaries – county, city, town, or village.